RosettaCommons/documentation/application_documentation/utilities/constel.md

 Output
 ======
-to be written
-References
+A set of PDB files, each describing a different constellation.
+For example, the output of _constel.linux_ References
 ==========
-Khowsathit J, Bazzoli A, Cheng H, and Karanicolas J. Allosteric control of antibody activity by deletion and rescue of a complex structural constellation.
-2019.
+Khowsathit J, Bazzoli A, Cheng H, and Karanicolas J. _Allosteric control of antibody activity by deletion and rescue of a complex structural constellation._ 2019.
 Submitted.